YugabyteDB-Samples/yugastore-k8s/README.md

     helm repo update
     ```

 1. Create OSS YugabyteDB, and give it a minute or two to start up.
-Note: if you use Platform instead, you will need to edit yaml files in the k8s directory.
+Note: if you use Platform instead, you will need to edit env.yaml in the k8s-manifests directory.

 	```
 	for namespace in yb-demo